Introduction to Machine Learning for the Sciences: Unsupervised Learning

 \subsubsection{Types of generative models}

-We restrict ourselves to methods that are based on the \emph{maximum likelihood principle}.
-The role of the model is to provide an estimate $p_{\text{model}}(\bm{x};\bm{\theta})$ of a probability distribution parametrized by parameters $\bm{\theta}$.
-The likelihood is the probability that the model assigns to the training data
+In this section, we have restricted ourselves to methods that are based on the maximum likelihood principle, see Sec.~\ref{sec:maxlikelihood}.
+The role of a model is to provide an estimate $P_{\theta}(\bm{x})$ parametrized by parameters $\theta$ of the probability distribution the data set $\{\bm{x}_i\}$ is drawn from.
+The likelihood is the probability that the model assigns to the data set

-where $m$ is again the number of samples in the data $\{\bm{x}_i\}$.
-The goal is to choose the parameters $\bm{\theta}$ such as to maximize the likelihood.
-Thanks to the equality
+where $m$ is the number of samples in the data set $\{\bm{x}_i\}$.
+The goal is to choose the parameters $\theta$ such as to maximize the likelihood.
+While we have used the maximum likelihood principle explicitly only in the case of the RBM in Sec.~\ref{sec:rbm}, both the RNN and the VAE of Secs~\ref{sec:rnn2} and \ref{sec:vae} can be understood in this framework .

-we can just as well work with the sum of logarithms, which is easier to handle.
-As we explained previously (see section on t-SNE), the maximization is equivalent to the minimization of the cross-entropy between two probability distributions: the `true' distribution $p_{\mathrm{data}}(\bm{x})$ from which the data has been drawn and $p_{\text{model}}(\bm{x};\bm{\theta})$.
-While we do not have access to $p_{\mathrm{data}}(\bm{x})$ in principle, we estimate it empirically as a distribution peaked at the $m$ data points we have.

-Methods can now be distinguished by the way $p_{\mathrm{model}}$ is defined and evaluated (see Fig.~\ref{fig: generative taxonomy}).
-We differentiate between models that define $p_{\mathrm{data}}(\bm{x})$ \emph{explicitly} through some functional form.
-They have the general advantage that maximization of the likelihood is rather straight-forward, since we have direct access to this function.
-The downside is that the functional forms are generically limiting the ability of the model to fit the data distribution or become computationally intractable.
+The methods and their respective models can be distinguished by the way $P_\theta^{\mathrm{model}}(\bm{x})$ is defined, trained, and evaluated (see Fig.~\ref{fig: generative taxonomy}).
+We differentiate between models that define $P_{\theta}(\bm{x})$ \emph{explicitly} through some functional form and those, where the probability distribution is defined implicitly.
+The explicit models have the general advantage that maximization of the likelihood is rather straight-forward, since we have direct access to this function.
+The disadvantage is that the functional forms are generically limiting the ability of the model to fit the data distribution or become computationally intractable.

-Among those explicit density models, we can further distinguish between those that represent a computationally tractable density and those that do not.
-An example for tractable explicit density models are \emph{fully visible belief networks} (FVBNs) that decompose the probability distribution over an $n$-dimensional vector $\bm{x}$ into a product of conditional probabilities
+Among the explicit density models, we thus further distinguish between those that represent a computationally tractable density and those that do not.
+An example for tractable explicit density models are so-called \emph{fully visible belief networks} (FVBNs) that decompose the probability distribution over an $n$-dimensional vector $\bm{x}$ into a product of conditional probabilities

-We can already see that, once we use the model to draw new samples, this is done one entry of the vector $\bm{x}$ at a time (first $x_1$ is drawn, then, knowing it, $x_2$ is drawn etc.).
-This is computationally costly and not parallelizable but is useful for tasks that are anyway sequential (like generation of human speech, where the so-called WaveNet employs FVBNs).
+We can already see that once we use the model to draw new samples, this sampling is done one entry of the vector $\bm{x}$ at a time (first $x_1$ is drawn, then, knowing $x_1$, $x_2$ is drawn etc.).
+This is computationally costly and not parallelizable but is useful for data with a sequential structure.
+An example of a fully visible belief network is the RNN we discussed in Section~\ref{sec:rnn2}.